vercel/modelfusion/docs/guide/function/generate-text.md

   for models that use the [Llama 2 prompt format](https://www.philschmid.de/llama-2#how-to-prompt-llama-2-chat).
 - **Vicuna** [mapChatPromptToVicunaFormat()](/api/modules#mapchatprompttovicunaformat)
   for models that use the Vicuna prompt format.
+- **ChatML**: TODO
 - **Basic text**: [mapChatPromptToTextFormat()](/api/modules#mapchatprompttotextformat)
   for other models that expect a generic text prompt.
+  You can change the prefixes for the user, assistant, and system messages.

 ### Limiting the chat length